 Our bodies use protein for many things like strong bones and a healthy nervous system.
 The chemicals and transmitters that allow the nervous system to communicate effectively with other organs in the body depend on the consumption of protein.
 One of the elements of protein, the amino acid tryptophan, influences our moods by producing serotonin.
 Lean protein plays an important role in keeping serotonin levels at a healthy balance.
-Lean protein includes fish, turkey, eggs, beans, and chicken.
+Lean protein includes:

 4. Leafy greens.

 Romaine lettuce, turnips, broccoli, spinach, beets, and lentils are all considered leafy greens.
-The folates and vitamin B in leafy greens can help to reduce depression, fatigue and help you to sleep better.
+The folates and vitamin B in leafy greens can help to reduce depression and fatigue, and help you sleep better.
 You can use romaine lettuce and spinach as the base of a salad and top it with cooked barley and your choice of lean protein for a power-packed high nutrition salad.